 By 2006 global health experts concluded that the eradication of polio was only possible if the supply of drinking water and sanitation facilities were improved in slums.

-In 2011, Andrew Wakefield, a leading proponent of the theory that the MMR vaccine causes autism, was found to have been financially motivated to falsify research data and was subsequently stripped of his medical license.
+In 2011, Andrew Wakefield, a leading proponent of the theory that MMR vaccine causes autism, was found to have been financially motivated to falsify research data and was subsequently stripped of his medical license.

-In 2015, a study confirmed that there is no link between autism and the MMR vaccine.
+In 2015, a study was published confirming that there is no link between autism and the MMR vaccine.
 Infants were given a health plan, that included an MMR vaccine, and were continuously studied until they reached five years old.
 There was no link between the vaccine and children who had a normally developed sibling or a sibling that had autism making them a higher risk for developing autism themselves.

 According to a 2021 paper, vaccinations against haemophilus influenzae type b, hepatitis B, human papillomavirus, Japanese encephalitis, measles, neisseria meningitidis serogroup A, rotavirus, rubella, streptococcus pneumoniae, and yellow fever have prevented an estimated 50 million deaths from 2000 to 2019.